telerik/xamarin-forms-docs/controls/richtexteditor/richtexteditor-custom-toolbar.md

 BackButton is shown inside the RichTextEditorToolbar whenever there is a RichTextEditorToolbarItem with nested toolbar items to provide a way to return to the main toolbar.

 OpenHyperlink toolbar item opens a browser and navigates to the respective URL address.

+- Add Image Toolbar item - toolbar item for adding images:
+	* AddImageToolbarItem: used for adding images.

+- EditImage Toolbar item
+	* EditImageToolbarItem: used for image resizing.
+In addition the toolbar allows you to pick an image if you haven't selected one.

+- RemoveImage Toolbar item
+	* RemoveImageToolbarItem: used for removing the currently selected image from the editor.

+For more details review [Insert and Edit Images]({%slug richtexteditor-insert-images%}) article.

 ## Example